harsh1711/Tweezer/README.md

 # Tweezer (Twitter Sentimental Analysis)
 Tweezer = TWEEts + analyZER.

-This project is created for Educational perpuse for those who fall in love with Data Science.
+This project is created for an Educational purpose for those who fall in love with Data Science and perform a sentimental analysis using twitter.

 ## Getting Started